Health Anxiety Test: Are You a Cyberchondriac?

 Impact on daily life

-The consequences of cyberchondria go well beyond momentary discomfort:
+The consequences of cyberchondria go far beyond mere momentary discomfort:

-- Interpersonal relationships: tension with loved ones tired of the constant concerns
+- Interpersonal relationships: tensions with a circle weary of constant concerns

-- Physical health: neglecting real symptoms or, conversely, excessive medical consultations
+- Physical health: neglect of real symptoms or, conversely, excessive medical consultations

-Key point to remember: Cyberchondria is not a "simple" character trait or a "quirk."
-It is a genuine anxiety disorder that deserves attention and professional support if needed.
+Key point to remember: Cyberchondria is not a "simple" character trait or a "habit".
+It is a genuine anxiety disorder that deserves attention and professional support if necessary.

 Tests and tools for assessing health anxiety